-In pre-Christian Ireland the festival of Imbloc signaled the beginning of spring time, with longer and warmer days.
+In pre-Christian Ireland, the festival of Imbolc signaled the beginning of springtime, with longer and warmer days.

 The origins of Imbolc

 The word Imbolc is from old Irish, ‘i mbolc,’ meaning in the belly.
 Occurring during lambing season its believed ‘in the belly’ is a reference to the pregnancy of ewes (female sheep).

 The festival was mostly observed in Ireland, Scotland, and the Isle of Man but today it’s popular throughout the world.
 In Ireland, the festival had significant importance during the Neolithic period, evident from the alignment between Megalithic monuments and the sunrise during Imbolc.

 With winter behind them marking the rebirth of the sun was important.
 It was the start of a new agricultural season and when the colors of the Irish landscape would change.
 Those who did survive the winter would be thankful for the lighter and warmer days ahead.